 However, the observed human mutation rate (56-103 per generation, with a large margin of error) is well above one per person per generation, which is far more than evolution can handle.
 We’re all mutants, so if each of us gets even one bad mutation, natural selection probably won’t eliminate them all.

 But wait a minute, how do I know that genetic diseases that run in human families appear faster than good mutations?
 Does devolution really happen fast enough to see?
 Are the genetic diseases that run in human families so rare that it took millions of years for the current ones to develop?
 No. New “de novo” near-neutral, but still-bad mutations appear all the time.
-Devolution definitely happens fast enough that we can see it.
+Thus devolution definitely happens fast enough that we can see it.
 They’re visible enough that you may even know someone who has a genetic disease that usually runs in families, but doesn’t have a family history of it.
 Odds are, though, that you don’t know anyone who has a mutant power that’s clearly on its way to becoming the new normal.
 Given enough time and chance, we won’t evolve into a race of supermen, we’ll devolve into dead men (and women).

 Note that not all genetic diseases count as devolution.
-If a mutation keeps you from having viable offspring, or if it makes you so unlikely to have them that the mutation dies out within a few generations, it’s not devolution.
+If a mutation keeps you from having viable offspring, or if it makes you so unlikely to have them that the mutation dies out within a few generations, then it’s not devolution.
 This is because it doesn’t build up in the gene pool.
-Natural selection gets rid of it.
+It eliminates itself by natural selection.
 If it doesn’t disappear within a few generations, it’ll spread far enough that odds are that it won’t die out.

 Also note that not all mutations count as devolution.
 Geneticists believe, for instance, that blue eyes are caused by a mutation.